 20. Any protest or grievance shall be communicated to the Secretary, in writing, within 5 days of the match and any dispute shall be decided by the Management Committee excluding any members who belong to the clubs involved (clubs in dispute may be asked to attend the Management Committee meeting)

 Any protest/grievance that a club wishes to be dealt with at the Annual General Meeting must be submitted, in writing, to the Secretary 14 days before the Annual General Meeting is held.

-21. Matches shall begin at 8pm in the Premier and First Division and 7.30pm in Divisions 2 and 3.
+21. Matches shall begin at 8pm in the Premier and 7.30pm in Divisions 1 & 2.
 Teams arriving over 30 minutes late, without an acceptable explanation, will forfeit the first frame.